Lost Wax Casting: Traditional Craftsmanship for Premium Kansa Bronze

 3. Wax: Building layers of Excellence

 Molten wax is poured into the mould and swirled to create an even 3mm coating, repeated for desired thickness.
-This step mirrors our commitment to heavy gauge construction, providing the superior durability that sets Eaglador's non-toxic luxury cookware apart for sustainable, wellness-focused cooking.
+This step ensures the heavy gauge construction that defines our premium Kansa bronze cookware, delivering exceptional durability and performance.

 4. Removal of wax: Revealing the Core Form

 The hollow wax replica is carefully extracted from the mould.
-This delicate process preserves the integrity of our designs, ensuring each premium heirloom piece—from Ayurvedic bronze pots to high-end cutlery—embodies timeless sophistication.
+This delicate process preserves the integrity of our pieces, ensuring each premium heirloom item — from Ayurvedic bronze pots to high-end cutlery — embodies timeless sophistication.

 5. Chasing: Refining for Luxury Perfection

 Using heated tools, imperfections and parting lines are smoothed away, dressing the wax to mirror the final product.
-At Eaglador, this chasing refines the sculptural elegance of our heavy gauge Kansa bronze, guaranteeing a flawless finish that elevates gourmet experiences in modern homes.
+This chasing step refines the sculptural elegance of our heavy gauge Kansa bronze, guaranteeing a flawless finish that elevates gourmet experiences.

 6. Spruing: Pathways for Molten Mastery